Roboy/SDFusion/README.md

 ![SDFusion viapoints tab](https://github.com/Roboy/SDFusion/blob/master/images/viapointstab.png "Viapoints tab")

 Here, you have to specify the motor number and the link name.
 Press `Select` and the viapont number will increment automatically as you click on *circular edges* in your design.
-The newly created attachement point are listed under the `Construction` in the Fusion 360 browser.
+The newly created attachement points are listed under the `Construction` in the Fusion 360 browser.

 ![SDFusion viapoints](https://github.com/Roboy/SDFusion/blob/master/images/viapoints.png "Attachment points")